How to unravel the nature of the $\Sigma^*(1430) (1/2^-)$ state from correlation functions: Formalism

 with $j_{0}$ the zeroth order spherical Bessel function.
+We use relativistic dynamics in the $T_{ij}$ and $\tilde{G}$ matrices.
+The link to nonrelativistic approaches can be seen in detail in Ref.~\cite{Albaladejo:2024lam}.
+In Eqs.~\eqref{eq:C1}-\eqref{eq:CF5}, the wave function of Eq.~\eqref{eq:Cp} has been written in terms of the $T$ and $\tilde{G}$ functions and automatically includes relativistic effects (see details in Ref.~\cite{Vidana:2023olz}).

-We have assumed that the weights of the inelastic channels are unity, as demanded for the elastic channel.
-This could be different and these weights must be obtained from the experiment, but in order to see the power of the correlation functions to determine values of the observables and their uncertainties we assume these weights as unity in the direct calculation and inverse analysis.
+As shown in detail in Ref.~\cite{Vidana:2023olz}, when one has a single channel, for instance channel $1$, in Eq.~\eqref{eq:C1} we would get the term $\{|j_{0}(p_{\bar{K}^{0}}r)+T_{11}(E)\tilde{G}_{1}(r,E)|^2 -j_{0}^2(p_{\bar{K}^{0}}r)$\}.
+The contribution of the inelastic channels $|T_{j1}(E)\,\tilde{G}_{j}(r,E)|^2$ have, in general, a weight $W_j$ relative to $1$ of the observed channel, and one expects $W_j$ to be not much different from $1$ for other channels.
+These weights can be determined from experiments as shown, for instance, in Ref.~\cite{Feijoo:2024bvn}.
+In the present work, in order to see the power of the correlation functions to determine values of the observables and their uncertainties, we assume these weights as unity in the direct calculation and the inverse analysis.